Dog of Death

 "Dog of Death" is the nineteenth episode of the third season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on March 12, 1992.
-In the episode, Santa's Little Helper falls ill and the family must make budget cuts to pay for his operation.
-Although the dog's life is saved, the family begins to feel the strain of their sacrifices and starts treating him badly, causing him to run away.
-Santa's Little Helper ends up in the possession of Mr. Burns, who trains him to become a vicious attack dog.
-Several days later, Bart stumbles upon the trained Santa's Little Helper and is attacked, but the dog eventually recognizes his old friend and stops.
+It originally aired on Fox in the United States on March 12, 1992.

 The episode was written by John Swartzwelder and directed by Jim Reardon.
 The writers enjoyed the previous episodes centered on Santa's Little Helper and decided to create another one, which resulted in "Dog of Death".

 Since airing, the episode has received positive reviews from television critics.
 It acquired a Nielsen rating of 14.2 and was the highest-rated show on Fox the week it aired.

 Plot

 The Simpson family rushes Santa's Little Helper to the animal hospital, where they learn that he has a twisted stomach and needs a $750 operation.
 Homer tells Bart and Lisa that the family cannot afford the operation, but after seeing how much they love the dog, decides he will find a way to pay for it.

 To save money for the operation, the Simpsons must make sacrifices: Homer stops buying beer and Bart gets his hair cut at a barber school.
 Marge must cook with lower-quality food and forgo her weekly lottery ticket.
 Lisa can no longer afford volumes of Encyclopedia Generica, and Maggie's tattered clothes must be repaired instead of replaced.
 The family saves enough money for the operation, which is a success.

 The Simpsons are glad that their dog survives, but soon they start to feel the strain of their sacrifices.
 The family's morale suffers, and they direct their anger at Santa's Little Helper.
 Feeling unwanted, he runs away from home on an adventure, only to be captured, taken to the dog pound and adopted by Mr. Burns, who trains him to be one of his vicious attack hounds.
 After a brutal brainwashing process, Santa's Little Helper is turned into a bloodthirsty killer.

+The family regret their hatred against Santa's Little Helper, and Bart goes from house to house asking if anyone has seen him.
 When Bart arrives at Mr. Burns' mansion, Santa's Little Helper starts to attack him.
 After recalling all the good times he had with Bart, Santa's Little Helper reverts to his friendly nature toward him.
-He protects Bart from Burns's pack of snarling hounds and returns to the Simpson family, who shower him with love as apologies for their foolishness.
+He protects Bart from Mr. Burns's pack of snarling hounds and returns to the Simpson family, who shower him with love as apologies for their foolishness.